cybersamx/react-bootstrap/README.md

    $ yarn build
    ```

-## Notes

-### React Router v6

-This project uses React Router v6, which I think has a clean programming model for routing.
-The downside is that it is still in beta.
-Hopefully, the library will be officially released by the end of 2021.

-There seems to be in the `Routes` component from `react-router-dom`.
-I can't seem to get `Routes` to recognize my custom Route component that I wrote for encapsulating the auth logic.
-The workaround is to embed the logic in the `ConsoleLayout`.

 ## Credits

 * [Bootstrap 5 Examples](https://getbootstrap.com/docs/5.1/examples) - Used many of the examples on Bootstrap 5 website on this project.